 If you aren’t sure how people perceive your content, check out your Instagram analytics to see which posts resonate most with your audience.
 From there, you can figure out which types of content or image presets get the most likes.

-Another thing to keep in mind is that full-time influencers will write longer, more conversational captions that tell a story.
+Another thing to keep in mind is that full-time influencers will usually write longer, more conversational captions that tell a story and asks a question.
 Make sure you put some time into captions!

 The right amount of experience

 We certainly aren’t looking for an influencer that posts nothing but product endorsements (followers want recommendations for products you get excited about and really like).
 However, they aren’t looking for someone new to the game either.
 With anything, there are nuances for newbies and brands usually don’t want to have to work around the learning curve.

 Most brands have a limited budget that they try to maximize each month.
 First you should know what similar influencers in your space are getting paid for posts and stories.
 Then come up with a number you’re comfortable with based on the engagement you get and quality of content.
 But it’s always good if you’re willing to lower your price or come up with alternatives to the full payment when needed.
 In the past, we’ve negotiated with influencers to accept the lower budget the brand has allocated but we send more products or offer an affiliate program to make everyone happy.

 Sometimes being a good influencer is also about not doing certain things.
 These actions almost always backfire, so don’t do any of these no-no's: